Roads available for Adoption

 The 8 Easy Adopt-A-Road steps:

-Step 6 - We will order your official Adopt-a-Road Member signs and place them on your roadway
+Step 6 - Once your group has completed your first 2 cleanups over 2 quarters (6 months), we will order your official Adopt-a-Road signs and place them on your roadway.

-Step 7 - Maintain your roadway with at least one clean-up per quarter and submit status report
+Step 7 - Maintain your roadway with at least one clean-up per quarter and submit status reports.

-Step 8 - Rejoice knowing that you are making a difference, perhaps doing your happy dance
+Step 8 - Rejoice knowing you are making a difference, perhaps doing your happy dance!

 Boy Scout Troop 62